See what questions

 Ophthalmoplegic migraine: Ophthalmoplegic migraine is listed as a type of (or associated with) the following medical conditions in our database:

-In ophthalmoplegic migraine, the pain is around the eye and is associated with a droopy eyelid, double vision,...
+In ophthalmoplegic migraine, the pain is around the eye and is associated with a droopy eyelid, double vision, and other problems...
 (Source: excerpt from Headache -- Hope Through Research: NINDS)

 Migraine (medical condition): Chronic recurring headaches with or without a preceding aura.